Large deviations principle for sub-Riemannian random walks: Background and setup

 \subsubsection{Carnot groups as Lie groups}

 We say that $G$ is a Carnot group of step $r$ if $G$ is a connected and simply connected Lie group whose Lie algebra $\mathfrak{g}$ is \emph{stratified}, that is, it can be written as

 where

-To avoid degenerate cases we assume that the dimension of $\mathfrak{g}$ is at least $3$.
+To exclude trivial cases we assume that the dimension of $\mathfrak{g}$ is at least $3$.
 In addition we will use a stratification such that the center of $\mathfrak{g}$ is contained in $V_{r}$.
 In particular, Carnot groups are nilpotent.
 For $\mathcal{X}\in\mathfrak{g}$ we will write

 \begin{notation} By $\mathcal{H}:=V_{1}$ we denote the space of \emph{horizontal} vectors that generate the rest of the Lie algebra with $V_{2}=[\h,\h], \ldots, V_r = \h^{(r)}$. \end{notation} As usual, we let